Endometriosis: A Healthcare Professional's Guide

 Birth control, NSAIDs, and generic progestins can be more affordable for many patients.
 However, brand name products and newer treatments without generics can be very expensive if paying cash, often in the thousands of dollars.

 Join Other Women in the Fight

 While treatments are available for endometriosis, for many women it is a chronic condition that requires ongoing control.

 Finished: Endometriosis: A Healthcare Professional's Guide

 - Hopkins Medicine.org.
 Health Library.
 Endometriosis.
 Accessed Nov.
-17, 2022 at http://www.hopkinsmedicine.org/healthlibrary/conditions/gynecological_health/endometriosis_85,P00573/.
+17, 2022 at http://www.hopkinsmedicine.org/healthlibrary/conditions/gynecological_health/endometriosis_85,P00573/